|

 for the property, Dave had dug up thousands of cubic feet of

-this author, at considerable expense, engaged the services of
+this author, at their own expense, engaged the services of

 a professional geomorphologist recommended by the Ohio